HewlettPackard/python-hpOneView/README.md

 Before running the samples or your own scripts, you must create the JSON file.
 An example can be found at: [OneView configuration sample](examples/config-rename.json).

 Note: If you have an active and valid login session and want to use it, define the sessionID in the Credentials.
-When sessionID is defined, username and password will be disregarded.
+When sessionID is defined, you can remove username and password from your JSON (they will be disregarded anyway).

 Once you have created the JSON file, you can initialize the OneViewClient: